Bookings: email Wendy

 Album

-Wendy shares her Melbourne home with her family, four cats, Harley, Abby, Russet and Sniper and Alfred the canine member of the family —the guard dog— all eight of these close relatives being discerning critics and valued advisors in matters musical and sartorial.
+Wendy shares her Melbourne home with her family, three cats, Abby, Russet and Sniper and Alfred the canine member of the family —the guard dog— all of these close relatives being discerning critics and valued advisors in matters musical and sartorial.
 She is known to be quite soppy about her furry companions past and present

 Wendy is a keen chatterbox and brings this rare skill to her work as an MC.
-She has appeared in this role at music festivals, community festivals, fund raising events, cd launches and awards presentation events.entaries, co-writing and performing corporate comedy and appearing in the occasional dramatic piece - being a bit of a dramatic piece herself.
+She has appeared in this role at music festivals, community festivals, fund raising events, cd launches and awards presentation events.
+She has also written the theme tracks for two documentaries, co-writing and performing corporate comedy and appearing in the occasional dramatic piece - being a bit of a dramatic piece herself.

-She is involved in fostering the songwriting talent in the Northern suburbs of Melbourne as a coordinator and MC of the Darebin Music Feast Songwriters Award and a co-founder of the Darebin Songwriters Guild.
-Not content with drowning in the administration of the above, Wendy also coordinates and MCs the Maldon Folk Festival Roddy Read Memorial Songwriting Awards as she has done for the past two years.
+She is involved in fostering the songwriting talent in the Northern suburbs of Melbourne as co-founder of the Darebin Songwriters Guild.
+Not content with drowning in the administration of the above, Wendy also coordinates and MCs the Maldon Folk Festival Roddy Read Memorial Songwriting Awards.

 download full article

-Meanwhile, follow this link to download an interview by the very generous Nick Charles for his "Musician" column in this January's issue of a Rhythms, Australia's most widely read roots magazine.
+Meanwhile, follow this link to download an interview by the very generous Nick Charles for his "Musician" column in January 2011's issue of a Rhythms, Australia's most widely read roots magazine.

 TOP